Online sales jump on Cyber Monday, eBay shines

 Amazon offered $30 off its 7 inch Kindle Fire tablet, which usually sells for $159.
 The deal was only available on Cyber Monday and was still available at 5:00 pm EST.

-EBay promoted Cyber Monday deals on iPads, made by Apple Inc (AAPL.O), and Nook devices from Barnes & Noble (BKS.N).
+EBay promoted Cyber Monday deals on iPads, made by Apple Inc, and Nook devices from Barnes & Noble.

 These types of discounts attract shoppers to Amazon and eBay's websites, where they may purchase other items too, Wingo explained.